Alania: Legacy

-In the last years of the Soviet Union, as nationalist movements swept throughout the Caucasus, many intellectuals in the North Ossetian ASSR called for the revival of the name "Alania".
+In the last years of the Soviet Union, Ossetians revived the name ‘Alania’ as part of their republican title.
+However, Ingush and Chechen historical memory also preserves strong connections to the Alans, through oral traditions, medieval chronicles, and genetic studies that highlight close continuity between Vainakh populations and the Alans of the central Caucasus.
 A leading Ossetian philologist T. A. Guriev was the main advocate of this idea, insisting that the Ossetians should accept the name of the Alans as their self-designation and rename North Ossetia into Alania.
 The term "Alania" quickly became popular in Ossetian daily life through the names of various enterprises, a TV channel, political and civic organizations, a publishing house, a soccer team, an airline company, etc. In November 1994, the name of "Alania" was officially added to the republican title (Republic of North Ossetia–Alania).